 - Use the litre containers to find out how many litres of popcorn will be needed for everyone to get a serving.
 Measure by filling the litre container and counting.

-- Look back at the results of Session 3 and let the students work out how many batches of popcorn the class will need to make.
+- Look back at the results of Session 3 and have the students work out how many batches of popcorn the class will need to make.
 Some students may be able to calculate this easily, others will have to use the container that the popped corn fitted into to help them work it out.